 Corporate Social Responsibility as defined by Swann as, “A concept whereby companies integrate social and environmental concerns in their business operations and in their interaction with their stakeholders on a voluntary basis as they are increasingly aware that responsible behavior leads to sustainable business practices.”

 Corporate Social Responcibility and responcibility in general are emerging area in public relations.
 The phrase “corporate sustainably” is also used.

+This seems to me like a natural fit for CSR.

 Background